 Table of Contents

-It’s a decadent side dish or vegetarian entree that’s fancy enough to be served for a dinner party but also quick and easy enough that you can whip it up for a simple weeknight dinner.
+It’s a decadent side dish or vegetarian entree that’s fancy enough to be served for a dinner party but also quick enough that you can whip it up for a simple weeknight dinner.

 Just one pot, a few simple ingredients, 20 minutes, and it’s ready to go!